-Methods: Adult salmon populations in the Yakima River Basin are enumerated at Prosser Dam using video equipment installed in all three adult fish ladders (monitoringresources.org methods 143, 144, 307, 418, 515).
+Methods: Adult salmon populations in the Yakima River Basin are enumerated at Prosser Dam using video equipment installed in all three adult fish ladders (monitoringresources.org methods 143, 144, 307, 515).
 At both Prosser and Roza Dams, adult fish traps are also used on a seasonal basis for biological sampling and enumeration (monitoringresources.org methods 135).
 When the Roza adult trap is not in operation, video equipment is also employed at the adult fish ladders there.
-However, camera placement and actual viewing area are limited; these combined with water clarity issues during certain river conditions all affect video enumeration at Roza Automatic Passive Integrated Transponder (PIT) tag detectors are also Dam. employed at all fish ladders at both dams (see sites RZF and PRO in ptagis.org).
+However, camera placement and actual viewing area are limited; these combined with water clarity issues during certain river conditions all affect video enumeration at Roza Automatic Passive Integrated Transponder (PIT) tag detectors are also employed at all fish ladders at both dams (see sites RZF and PRO in ptagis.org).
 For the safety and protection of personnel and equipment, video and PIT-detection equipment are removed during periods of high river flow.
 In these instances, biologists attempt to extrapolate fish counts using data from before and after the high flow event.
-Although adult passage over spillways is believed to occur when flows are favorable, Prosser Dam counts are generally considered by Yakama Nation biologists to be within +/-5% of actual fish passage.
+Although adult passage over spillways is believed to occur when flows are favorable, Prosser Dam counts are generally considered by Yakama Nation biologists to be within +/- 5% of actual fish passage.
 Roza Dam counts during trap operation (generally the entire spring Chinook counting period, March-September) are considered virtually 100% accurate; however, during the late fall and winter counting period when video equipment is used at least part of the time, accuracy may fall to only 50-75% of actual fish passage based on preliminary evaluation of PIT tag detection data.
-Fish are denoted as hatchery- or natural-origin based on presence or absence respectively, of observed external or internal marks or tags (monitoringresources.org method 342).
+Fish are denoted as hatchery- or natural-origin based on presence or respectively, of observed external or internal marks or (monitoringresources.org method 342).
 Chinook are denoted as spring-, summer-, or fall-run based on review of PIT-detection data and visual observations of coloration and body morphometry.

 At Prosser Dam, time-lapse video recorders (VHS) and a video camera were used in prior years at viewing windows at each of the three fishways.
-Digital video recorders (DVR) and progressive scan cameras (to replace the VHS systems) were tested at each of the three Prosser fishways in 2007 and became fully operational in February of 2008.
-The new system functions very similarly to the VHS system but provides digital video data readily downloadable to the viewing stations in Toppenish.
-This new system also allows technicians in Toppenish to scan rapidly to images of fish giving more timely and accurate fish counts.
+Digital video recorders (DVR) and surveillance software systems (to replace the VHS systems) were tested at each of the three Prosser fishways in 2007 and became fully operational in February of 2008.
+The new systems provide the ability to filter digital video for just images of fish moving through the viewing window so that data are more easily downloaded to the viewing stations in Toppenish, allowing technicians in Toppenish to provide more timely and accurate fish counts.
 The technicians review the images and record various types of data for each fish that migrates upstream via the ladders.
 For each fish, technicians record passage date, passage time, facility/ladder, and species in a database.
 Similarly, adult trap sample data for operations at both Prosser and Roza Dams are entered into databases.
 These databases are automatically uploaded daily so that integrated (trap and video) count and Yakima Basin adult trap sampling (login required) data for the Prosser and Roza data sets can be viewed at: https://yakamafish-nsn.gov/fish-data.
 Count data for these facilities are also mirrored on the Columbia River DART (Data Access in Real Time) web site.
 Counts are regularly reviewed and adjusted for data gaps and knowledge about adult and jack lengths from sampling activities with corrections made to our master data sets during the course of the season and post-season.